Stories for Change

 The Rural People: Resilient Futures Project aims increase our understanding vulnerability across the Southern Grampians Shire.
 A particular focus is on defining who is vulnerable, what they are vulnerable to, how this will vary in the future and what can be done to manage this varying vulnerability with a focus on climate change impacts.
 Southern Grampians Shire Council (SGSC) has received funding through the State Government Department of Environment and Primary Industries (DEPI) through the Victorian Adaptation and Sustainability (VAS) Partnership to facilitate this action research pilot.
 This collaboration is being led by Southern Grampians and Glenelg Primary Care Partnership with Southern Grampians Shire Council and RMIT University.
 The project will run until March 2015.
-Rural People Resilient Futures was launched at eth Hamilton Sustainable Living Expo in May by the Nationals candidate for Lowan Ms Emma Kealy representing Hugh Delahunty.
+Rural People Resilient Futures was launched at the Hamilton Sustainable Living Expo in May by the Nationals candidate for Lowan Ms Emma Kealy representing Hugh Delahunty.

 Glenelg SAVES – Seniors Achieving Valuable Energy Savings – is an exciting initiative in the Home & Community Care sector of the Glenelg Shire Council.
 The project received funding from Australian Government Department of Industry.
 Glenelg SAVES uses an innovative participatory training approach to increase the skills and knowledge of the Community Support Workers (CSWs) around household energy efficiency.
 CSWs will implement changes in their own homes and support energy efficiency practices and improvements in the homes of their clients.
 For more information, click here.

-Climate Change Framework:
+Climate Change Framework

-The PCP has developed a strategic Framework to guide a local multi-sector response to climate change and rural adjustment.
+The PCP has developed a strategic framework to guide a local multi-sector response to climate change and rural adjustment.
 This document identifies the broad social and health impacts of climate change, including impacts on community strength and reslilience.
 The PCP is leading the way in this area, with local and state government, community and other organisations regarding the Framework as a leading planning tool applicable to any geographic area.

 Barwon South West Enhancing Care Coordination